 Vaccines Approved for Use in Slovakia:

 -Oxford, AstraZeneca vaccine

 Quarantine Details: Quarantine for 14 days required for all countries.

 Detailed Travel Advisory

-1. Passengers must complete the ’Public Health Passenger’ form before departure at https://www.mindop.sk/covid/
+2. Passengers must complete the ’Public Health Passenger’ form before arrival.
+The form can be obtained at https://www.mindop.sk/covid/

-2. Passengers must register online before departure at https://korona.gov.sk/ehranica/#
+3. Passengers must register online before arrival at https://korona.gov.sk/ehranica/

 Detailed Tourist Information

 Fully vaccinated travellers, who can prove their vaccination status by providing an authorised medical document (vaccination certificate) are allowed to enter Slovakia.